deehsyort/troy-kerve-digital/README.md

         - This is why I have file structure where the folder is the name of the component and the js file is called index.js
     - Optimize large SVGs.
     - Install dependencies for Jest testing frame work.
-    - Install JsDoc to document each component and its intentions.
-    - Improve the look of the scrollbar
     - Add pages for the links
     - Create scrollTo function for the homepage (Not sure if this was part of the spec, it doesn't mention it)
     - make an icon component